Mike-J-W/TreasureHoardRoller/README.md

 1 element, the rarity or price category.
 Other elements in these lists could be used to store item descriptions or other qualities.
 I have no current plans to add any other qualities to the lists.

+I may explore homebrewed coins.

+I'm open to other ideas as well.

+buymeacoff.ee/QBuD3fbJN